- 3 tablespoons butter, softened

-- In a large bowl, beat the butter, brown sugar, sugar blend and orange peel.
+- In a large bowl, beat the butter, brown sugar, sugar blend and orange zest.
 Beat in the egg, egg white and 2 tablespoons orange juice.
 Combine the flour, baking powder, baking soda, salt and ginger; gradually add to the butter mixture alternately with buttermilk, beating well after each addition.

 - Coat nine muffin cups with cooking spray or use paper liners; fill three-fourths full with batter.
-Bake at 350° for 18-20 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 18-20 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before removing from pan to a wire rack to cool completely.

 - In a small bowl, combine confectioners' sugar and remaining orange juice.
 Frost cupcakes.
 Yield: 9 servings.

 Reviews forOrange Buttermilk Cupcakes